 Marx’s most popular locomotive might be the 999, because it can pull anything Marx made–6-inch tin, 7-inch tin, 3/16-scale tin, 4-wheel plastic, and 8-wheel plastic–without looking out of place.
 It really only has one problem: The front trucks on many 999s are prone to derailments.

 Counterintuitively, the fix for a 999 is the opposite of how you fix the same problem on many other O gauge electric trains.

 Frequently the trucks (the wheel/coupler assembly that sits under train cars) come unattached.
 Lionel trains from the 1970s and first half of the 1980s are especially prone to this, though other makes of trains aren’t immune either.
 And sometimes you just want to change the trucks–some Lionel and Marx O27 cars are just the right size for American Flyer S scale, for example, only the trucks are the wrong gauge.

 It’s tempting to try to just re-attach them with a nut and bolt, but as the train runs in circles around the track, the nut loosens and eventually works its way out.

 It’s that time of year again.
-Time to get that old Lionel (or Marx or American Flyer) electric train running before the winter holidays sneak up.
+Time to get that old Lionel (or Marx or American Flyer) electric train running before the holidays sneak up.
 More often than not, the track isn’t in the best of shape.
-Fortunately, fixing old Lionel tubular track is easy.
-Read more
+Fortunately, it’s not all that hard to fix or restore Lionel track.

 I hear two complaints about Lionel/American Flyer/Marx electric train layouts (besides the common complaints from uptight scale modelers, that is).
 One is the amount of space they take up, and the other is the noise.